-Some Balmer-metal diagrams are shown in Figure 4 using H $\beta$ as an example.
-Use of the other 4 Balmer indices gives virtually identical results.
-What Figure 4 shows us is that (1) inferred age depends on which metal feature is used.
-Mg2 and Fe5335 give ages of around 4 Gyr while Fe5270 and C24668 yield ages closer to 2.5 Gyr.
+Some Balmer-metal diagrams are shown in Figure 4, using $H\beta$ as an example.
+Use of the other four Balmer indices gives virtually identical results.
+What Figure 4 shows is that (1) inferred age depends on which metal feature is used.
+Mg_2 and Fe5335 give ages of around 4 Gyr whereas Fe5270 and C_24668 yield ages closer to 2.5 Gyr.
 (2) Inferred abundance also shifts.
 (3) Age increases and abundance drops with radius.
-In this case the changes are very similar from diagram to diagram, with the abundance always ranging somewhat more than one 0.25-dex interval, and the age spanning factors of 2.5 to 3 from the nucleus to the last measured point at 1 $R_e$ .
+In this case the changes are very similar from diagram to diagram, with the abundance always ranging somewhat more than one 0.25 dex interval, and the age spanning factors of 2.5-3 from the nucleus to the last measured point at $1 R_e$.

 The shifts from panel to panel in Figure 4 are due to abundance ratio changes, discussed more fully in the next section.
 The younger ages in the Fe5270 and C24668 panels are due to increased index strength due to enhanced carbon, so the older ages are the more reliable in this case.
 This is tempered by uncertainty in oxygen abundance, which we do not yet measure, but which can effect changes in isochrone shape [cf. Worthey (1998)].
 Forcing adherence to scaled-solar index models, 4 Gyr would be our best guess with the current data and models for the nucleus, with a mean abundance just slightly more than solar, say +0.05.
-This quickly fades with radius to 8-10 Gyr age and abundance of -0.25 for a radius of 1 $R_e = 44.4$ arcsec along the major axis = 164 parsecs from
+This quickly fades with radius to 8-10 Gyr age and abundance of -0.25 for a radius of 1 $R_e = 44''.4$ along the major axis, or 164 pc from the nucleus.
+The corresponding minor axis distance would be 34", or 127 parsec.